hms-dbmi-cellenics/pipeline/remoter-client/README.md

 remoter-client
 ===============

-This is a simple container running a remoter client for a persistent R kernel.
+This is a simple container running a remoter client to run R script.
+Scripts are located under `/src`.